hyperoceanic/marks-docs/docs/People/onboarding.md

 :::tip Working with Human Resources
-A good relationship with HR can smooth the onboarding path considerably* Their goals and yours are aligned on getting the new person inducted into the organisation as quickly as possible* Like you they're overloaded with work, and you're much better off owning as much of the process as you can.
+A good relationship with HR can smooth the onboarding path considerably* Their goals and yours are aligned on getting the new person inducted into the organization as quickly as possible* Like you they're overloaded with work, and you're much better off owning as much of the process as you can.
 :::

 :::note The Materials List